-The West Virginia DHHR, BMS, utilizes a Utilization Management Contractor (UMC) to certify West Virginia Medicaid member medical necessity for admission and continued stays in all PRTF's.
+The West Virginia DHHR and BMS utilizes a UMC as well as MCOs to certify West Virginia Medicaid member medical necessity for admission and continued stays in all PRTFs.
 BMS is not financially responsible for reimbursement of a West Virginia Medicaid member who is not prior authorized for admission or continued stays in any facility by the UMC.
-The facility may not bill the West Virginia Medicaid member for any charges unless it is specifically documented, signed and dated that the parent/guardian is made aware and understands that West Virginia Medicaid will not reimburse for the service and the parent/guardian understands and agrees to pay for services.
+The facility may not bill the West Virginia Medicaid member for any charges unless it is specifically documented, signed, and dated that the parent/guardian is made aware and understands that West Virginia Medicaid will not reimburse for the service and the parent/guardian understands and agrees to pay for services.